Visit DPC on Facebook

 DPC Data Elements

 DPC Hallmarks of Success

 Enhancing the Diversity of the NIH-Funded Workforce Consortium Members

 One of the lessons learned from Phase I of the DPC was the importance of a robust, efficient, consistent, and responsive Office of Sponsored Programs (OSPs).
-Accordingly, for the second phase of the DPC, this new initiative will focus on establishing Offices of Sponsored Programs (OSPs) or enhancing the services of existing OSPs or similar entities at domestic institutions of higher learning.
+Accordingly, in the second phase of the DPC, this new initiative focuses on establishing Offices of Sponsored Programs (OSPs) or enhancing the services of existing OSPs or similar entities at domestic institutions of higher learning.

 The objective of the SPAD program is to increase the productivity of sponsored programs activities to enhance biomedical research and/or research training.
 The objective may be determined by short-term metrics such as an increase in the number of grant application submissions, awards, and subcontracts, and longer-term metrics such as enhanced research activity (e.g., publications, presentations, awards), and/or an increase in the number of students who pursue biomedical research careers.

-These awards will be cooperative agreements, which means that there will be substantial Federal scientific or programmatic involvement.
-NIH scientific and/or program staff will assist, guide, coordinate or participate in the project activities.
+These awards are cooperative agreements, meaning that there is substantial federal scientific or programmatic involvement.
+NIH scientific and/or program staff assist, guide, coordinate, or participate in the project activities.

-Applicant institutions are limited to domestic associate’s degree-granting and baccalaureate degree-granting colleges/universities that received an average of NIH
+Applicant institutions were limited to domestic associate’s degree-granting and baccalaureate degree-granting colleges/universities that received an average of NIH

 For more information about the DPC SPAD Program, see the NIH Guide for Grants and Contracts,